Adireddy113/programming-practice/README.md

 ## 🔥 Why This Repo?

 I’m currently in my B.Tech final year and working towards becoming a high-paying **WordPress developer**.
-This repo helps me stay consistent and build real, useful code that I can later convert into:
+This repo helps me stay consistent and build real, useful code that I can later converts into:

 - ✅ WordPress projects
 - ✅ GitHub portfolio